hiral-makwana/Auth-boilerplate/README.md

 # node-auth-base-ts

-NodeAuthBase-JS is an authentication library for Node.js that simplifies the implementation of authentication-related functionalities in your Express applications.
+node-auth-base-ts is an authentication library for Node.js that simplifies the implementation of authentication-related functionalities in your Express applications.
 It provides tools for managing Sequelize models, creating Express routes, initializing email configurations, and setting up Swagger documentation.

 ## Installation